THIS POST CONTAINS AFFILIATE LINKS FROM WHICH WE MIGHT MAKE A COMMISSION.

 Everyone wants to travel around the world.
 Why wouldn’t they?
 Traveling is the best way to spend your teens and early twenties before you get too old to enjoy yourself.
 The problem with traveling though is that you need money to do it, no matter how cheap you are.
-And most of us don’t have a ton of money because we either quit our job to travel or never had a job at all.
-But don’t let a little thing like money stand in between you and your dream trip.
+And most of us don’t have a ton of money because we either quit our job to travel or never had a job in the first place.
+But don’t let a little thing like money stand in between you and your dream ’round the world trip.
 Need cash to travel?
 There’s a new way to get it: begpacking.

-What is begpacking?
 We’ve all seen those guys on subway platforms and street corners begging for food and money.
 Sometimes they are busking by selling crappy drawings or playing a cello off key.
 Often they are just asking you to spare some change.
 Usually they are poor people or homeless people.
 But… why can’t YOU do it too?
 Aren’t you technically poor?
 Aren’t you technically homeless?
 Why shouldn’t YOU cash in too.
 Why shouldn’t other people pay for you to travel?
-Begpacking is a way to earn money while you travel by begging or busking wherever you go.
+Begpacking (or beg packing) is a way for backpackers like you to earn money while you travel by begging for money or busking around the world.

-All you need to do is find an empty spot on the street (the busier the area the better — look for local beggars who know where to go and set up near them!) and start asking for money.
+All you need to begpack is find an empty spot on the street (the busier the area the better — look for local beggars who know where to go and set up near them!) and start asking for money.
 The best part is you can do it anywhere in the world!
 Whether you’re traveling in Thailand or Cambodia, Nicaragua or Honduras, fellow travelers and locals alike will definitely feel sorry for you and hand over some dough.
-It’s the perfect low-effort way to fund your travels!
-Not sure how to start?
+It’s the perfect low-effort way to fund your travels so you don’t have to go into debt to travel or save any money beforehand!
+Not sure how to start begpacking?
 Here are some suggestions to get you out of your country, on the road, and on the street in no time!

 Did your mom make you take clarinet lessons as a kid?
 Are you carrying around a guitar to look cool anyways?
 We’ve all seen those guys playing drums on street corners or playing violin in the subway.
-Why not cash in on your skills and play on the street for tips?
+Why not cash in on your skills and use your backpacking instruments and play music on the street for tips?
 This works best with lightweight instruments that fit easily in your backpack.
 Flute, harmonica, ukelele.
 You don’t even have to be that good.
 I mean, have you heard most of those musical buskers?

 2. Make Art

 Can you draw halfway decently?
 Paint?
 Sew?
 Knit?
 Glue shit to cardboard?
 Consider making art and selling it on the street.
 Or you can offer up on-the-spot portrait or caricature drawings to passersby.
+Boom.
 Bonus: it really helps if you can make art similar to that of the local artisans.
 People love buying local souvenirs!
 And they love it even more when they can buy it from Westerners.
 If you can’t make art of your own, consider buying it from a local market and marking up the price.
-You can always haggle down and sell it for twice as much!
+You can always haggle down and sell it for twice as much as you bought it for!
 No one will be the wiser!

 3. Sell Photos